ExpressGateway/express-gateway.io/docs/plugins/index.md

 Express Gateway v1.2.0+ comes with a plugin framework used to extend the Express Gateway core.
 The plugin framework enables anyone to take Express middleware and integrate them into Express Gateway as plugins.
 Express Gateway provides a declarative way to take advantage of Express middleware to be driven centrally and executed dynamically.

-Note: Existing policies within the Express Gateway core will be evntually refactored out of the core into Express Gateway plugins using this framework.
+Note: Existing policies within the Express Gateway core will be eventually refactored out of the core into Express Gateway plugins using this framework.

 ### Plugin Structure